nutonomy/AVCDL/README.md

 ## Overview

-The **AVCDL** is a set of identified processes, requirements of those processes, generated products, and mappings from the generated products to their corresponding certification standard (**ISO/SAE 21434**, **UNECE WP.29 R155-7**) work products: for the purpose of ensuring the creation of secure systems.
+The **AVCDL** is a set of identified processes, requirements of those processes, generated products, and mappings from the generated products to their corresponding technical standard and regulatory (**ISO/SAE 21434**, **ISO 24089**, **UNECE WP.29 R155/6**) work products: for the purpose of ensuring the creation of secure systems.
 It has been assessed by a leading certification body (see **AVCDL Assessments** below).

 ## Where to Start

 There's a lot of material here with more on the way.
 The recommended starting point is the [**AVCDL** primary document](./distribution/AVCDL.pdf).
-Between the primary and roughly 75 supporting documents, the **AVCDL** is over 950 pages, so it's recommended that you download or clone the repository.
+Between the primary and roughly 100 supporting documents, the **AVCDL** is over 950 pages, so it's recommended that you download or clone the repository.
 Although you could just download the primary document itself, there are outbound links to the secondary documents that are path relative.
 If you can get by with just picking things out yourself, then download the primary document, the [secondary documents directory](./distribution/reference_documents/secondary_documents), and the [working material directory](./distribution/reference_documents/working_material).

 If you're just interested in the final product, use the [**distribution** sub-tree](./distribution).
 If you're interested in working on / with the source material, use the [**source** sub-tree](./source).